-In October 2016, GTCR acquired Riverchase Dermatology (“Riverchase”), a leading dermatology practice management company with a large geographic presence in the southeastern U.S. Riverchase provides general, surgical and cosmetic dermatology, as well as related pathology lab services with a determined focus on clinical quality.
+In October 2016, GTCR acquired Riverchase Dermatology (“Riverchase”), a leading dermatology practice management company with a large geographic presence in the Southeastern U.S. Riverchase provides general, surgical and cosmetic dermatology, as well as related pathology lab services with a determined focus on clinical quality.
 Founded in 2000, Riverchase has become one of the largest dermatology practice management platforms in the U.S. with more than 40 locations across Florida.

-The acquisition of Riverchase is the result of GTCR’s continued proactive efforts in the dermatology space, a market that is highly fragmented today and benefits from good supply and demand economics.
+The acquisition of Riverchase is the result of GTCR’s continued proactive efforts in the dermatology space, a market that is highly fragmented today and benefits from attractive supply and demand dynamics.
 The investment also builds upon the firm’s significant experience investing in multi-site healthcare services companies, including ATI Physical Therapy, Capella Healthcare and Curo Health Services.
 In September 2017, Karl Wagner joined the company as CEO.
 Mr. Wagner previously was President of Mednax’s American Anesthesiology Division.

-GTCR and the Riverchase management team, including Mr. Wagner and founder and CMO Dr. Andrew Jaffe, are focused on continuing to grow the company both organically and through strategic M&A. Riverchase successfully completed 10 add-on acquisitions since GTCR’s investment and continues to evaluate additional acquisition opportunities in the highly fragmented industry.
+GTCR and the Riverchase management team, including Mr. Wagner and founder and CMO Dr. Andrew Jaffe, are focused on continuing to grow the company both organically and through strategic M&A. Riverchase successfully completed 10 add-on acquisitions since GTCR’s investment and continues to evaluate additional acquisition opportunities in the highly fragmented dermatology practice management industry.